Starting Harvey

 How it starts:

 Harvey looks for HARVEY.md in the workspace root and uses it as a system prompt.
-It then connects to a local Ollama server and starts an interactive chat session.
+It then connects to a local language model system — either a llamafile executable or an Ollama server — and opens an interactive natural language programming session.
+Language model systems are commonly called “AI models” or “AI”; Harvey treats them as a programmable interface for deliberate, documented work.

 All file I/O is constrained to the workspace.
 A knowledge base is